Frequently Asked Questions

 Where do licensed dyslexia therapists and licensed dyslexia practitioners work?

 A licensed dyslexia practitioner may practice only in an educational setting, such as a school, learning center, or clinic.
-A licensed dyslexia therapist may practice in an educational setting or in a private practice setting.
+A licensed dyslexia therapist may practice in a school, learning center, clinic, or in a private practice setting.

 I am applying for a license, but I am not currently certified by the Academic Language Therapy Association.
 What additional information is needed with my application?

 If you are not currently certified by ALTA, you must submit proof of completion of your training program and proof of passing the required examination.
 You should include copies of the certificate(s) and/or letter(s) showing the number of completed coursework hours, supervised clinical hours, and demonstration lessons from your IMSLEC-accredited training program.
 If the certificates do not show the specific number of completed hours and/or demonstration lessons, you must submit a letter from the training program outlining these requirements.
 You must also submit proof of passing the required exam.

 What if my training program is not accredited by IMSLEC?

 If your training program is not accredited by IMSLEC, it must be reviewed and approved by DSHS and the Dyslexia Licensing Advisory Committee before you may be approved for licensure.
 In order to be reviewed, the training program must submit any and all relevant documentation that verifies that the training program and its instructors meet the requirements of section §140.584 of the rules.
 Please read the rules carefully to ensure that you qualify for licensure, as all fees submitted to DSHS are non-refundable.

 Can I become a licensed dyslexia therapist if I hold a bachelor’s degree, not a master’s degree?